Sylius/Sylius/docs/book/promotions.rst

 Promotion Actions
 -----------------

-What happens with the Order when the rules of a Promotion are fulfilled - this is an **Action**.
+What happens with the Order when the rules of a Promotion are fulfilled - this is an **PromotionAction**.

 There are a few kinds of actions in **Sylius**: